wjgilmore/vocabgiant_com/README.md

 ## Demo

 A (slow) Heroku-hosted demo is currently available at [http://blooming-temple-4225.herokuapp.com/](http://blooming-temple-4225.herokuapp.com/).
 Over the next few days I'll migrate it to the VocabGiant.com URL and ensure it has proper resources to run responsively.
+Keep in mind parts of this demo are unapologetically broken.
+It's optimized for phones, so it looks weird on a desktop.

 ## Questions?